neelamghavate/fsds_endtoend/README.md

-First end to end proje
+First end to end project

+How to run setup.py

+'''
+python setup.py install
+'''